 ⇒Explore the Unesco World Heritage Sites in Kathmandu.

-⇒Hike through ancient oak, rhododendron, and pine forests, across swift mountain streams and rugged rocky landscape.
+⇒Hike through ancient oak, rhododendron, and pine forests.

 ⇒Breathtaking close-up views of the surrounding peaks from Tserko Ri.